Skip to content

 2. Bornean Ground Cuckoo

-The Bornean ground cuckoo is an impressive bird species that is native to the island of Borneo.
+The Bornean ground cuckoo is an impressive bird species native to the island of Borneo.
 This species is a member of the Cuculidae family, which also includes common cuckoos, roadrunners, and anis.

 This ground cuckoo, however, is much larger than its relatives and is found only in the Brunei, Malaysian, and Indonesian sections of Borneo.

-It is a species that is extremely dependent on humid forests for its habitat, and unfortunately, its habitat is being threatened by deforestation and other human activities.
+It is a species that is highly dependent on humid forests for its habitat, and unfortunately, its habitat is being threatened by deforestation and other human activities.

-As a result, the Bornean ground cuckoo is now listed as a threatened species, meaning that conservation efforts need to be taken in order to safeguard the species into the future.
+As a result, the Bornean ground cuckoo is now listed as a threatened species, meaning that conservation efforts need to be taken to safeguard the species in the future.

 KingdomAnimalia